balzac-lang/balzac-doc/source/expressions.rst

 Booleans
 ^^^^^^^^
-Booleans consists of two possible values: :balzac:`true` and :balzac:`false`.
+Booleans consist of two possible values: :balzac:`true` and :balzac:`false`.
 Their type is :balzac:`boolean` (or :balzac:`bool` for brevity).

 Hashes
 ^^^^^^
-Hashes are sequences of hexdecimal data, whose type is :balzac:`hash`.
+Hashes are sequences of hexadecimal data, whose type is :balzac:`hash`.
 Hashes are represented using the prefix :balzac:`hash:` followed by the hash in hexadecimal format.
-The number of digits is not limited but must be even.
+The number of digits must be even but is otherwise unlimited.

 .. code-block:: balzac